cysouw/diathesis/text/c04_reflexive.md

 **Notes**

-The verb *ausruhen* until very recently was commonly used without *sich*, but this is slightlly awkward in contemporary German \Next[a].
+The verb *ausruhen* until very recently was commonly used without *sich*, but this is slightly awkward in contemporary German \Next[a].
 Constructions without *sich* are still widespread in non-finite and subordinate uses \Next[b-d].

 \ex.
  \a. ?
 Sie ruht aus.